 The Five Spirits of Taoism and Chinese Medicine

-Within Chinese medicine and Taoist philosophy, there is a unique concept known as the “Five Spirits”.
-The five spirits of the Zhi, Hun, Shen, Yi and Po are a model to understand the profound interconnection of body, mind, and spirit recognized in these systems.
-These spirits are essentially types of consciousness and they can be cultivated and supported.
+Within Chinese medicine and Taoist philosophy, there is a unique concept known as the “Five Spirits.”
+The five spirits of the Zhi, Hun, Shen, Yi, and Po are a model for understanding the profound interconnection of body, mind, and spirit recognized in these systems.
+These spirits are essentially types of consciousness that can be cultivated and supported.

 The Five Spirits of Chinese Medicine and Taoist Philosophy

-The function behind each of the five spirits is intricately tied to specific Chinese characters, each bearing unique meanings that contribute to a deeper understanding of their essence.
+The functions of the five spirits are intricately tied to specific Chinese characters, each with unique meanings that deepen understanding of their essence.
 These concepts can be very complex, but let’s look at the characters and a few attributes associated with each spirit to learn more.

 The Zhi - The Will